The four best steps to preventing an ADA Website Compliance lawsuit in 2021 are:

 I’ve provided a template website accessibility policy in another article but you certainly don’t want to limit yourself to a generic policy if you’ve taken big, powerful steps towards making your digital offerings accessible.

-The four bullet points above are the very best practices for avoiding an ADA Website Compliance lawsuit in 2020.
+The four bullet points above are the very best practices for avoiding an ADA website compliance lawsuit in 2021.

-As you unpack the remediation side of things, you’ll realize that meeting WCAG 2.0 AA will take an ongoing effort.
+As you unpack the remediation side of things, you’ll realize that meeting WCAG 2.0 AA and/or 2.1 AA will take a concerted effort.